solo-io/workshops/gloo/gloo/README.md

 ### Routing to a Kubernetes service

-In this step we will expose a demo service to the outside traffic using Gloo, first lets create a demo service, we will deploy an application called book info:
+In this step we will expose a demo service to the outside traffic using Gloo, first let's create a demo service, we will deploy an application called book info:

 ```
                  +----------------------------------------------------------------------------+